rido0809ja/alx-low_level_programming/0x00-hello_world/README.md

 6-size.c: Write a C program that prints the size of various types on the computer it is compiled and run on.

 100-intel: Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

+101-quote.c: UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity